SpencerPresley/COSC425-DATA/README.md

-# COSC425-MAIN
+# COSC425-DATA
-Main repo which points to the 2 submodules.
+Repo which handles all the data part of the project.